silviamaggi/smd-com/_casestudies-private/case-study-acclimatize-me.md

 ---
 ## The problem

-How can you design a product that <strong>helps travellers prepare and acclimatize fast for their trip</strong> so they don’t miss a minute of fun?
+How can we help travellers feel ready for eventualities during their trips so they don't miss a minute of fun?

 ## My role

-Solo project, where I explored the process from finding the users’ needs to visual design.
+Solo project, where I explored the whole process from finding the users’ needs to visual design.

 ## User story

-> *When I travel I want to what to expect so I can enjoy my stay from start to finish.*
+> *When I travel I want to be prepared to deal with changes so I can enjoy my stay from start to finish.*

 ## Proto-persona